 You MUST renew your club membership by Oct 31st of each year otherwise you are deemed un-financial and your vehicle non-compliant, and should NOT be driven!
 If you cannot attend Logbook Day you can take your 1.
 Receipt proving financial club membership.

-If you have not complied with the checklist above by the end of November in any Club year, the Club is bound by the conditions of historic registration to inform the Department of Registration that you and your vehicle are no longer eligible.
+If you have not complied with the checklist above by the end of October in any Club year, the Club is bound by the conditions of historic registration to inform the Department of Registration that you and your vehicle are no longer eligible for conditions registration.

 If you cannot attend Log Book Day you can take your vehicle to one of the Club members currently authorized to inspect vehicles.
 The phone number for the Club's Historic Registrar can be found on page 2 of the Bulletin each month.

 New members wishing to place their cars on Historic Registration should do likewise at the time of joining.

 Members with cars on Conditional Historic Registration are encouraged to attend meetings and outings but we understand that in some cases this is not practical.